scalajs-io/brake/README.md

 ABCDEF
 ```

-#### Artifacts and Resolvers
+### Artifacts and Resolvers

-To add the Moment binding to your project, add the following to your build.sbt:
+To add the `Brake` binding to your project, add the following to your build.sbt:

 ```sbt
 libraryDependencies += "io.scalajs.npm" %%% "brake" % "1.0.1"